Right of Way Permits

 Traffic Control Plans & Truck Routes

-Submitting a proper traffic control or pedestrian control plan (TCP) is a condition of permits.
+Submitting a proper traffic control and/or pedestrian control plan (TCP) and a truck route is a condition of ROW permits.
+The Road Closure Permit Guide map is found in the GIS Gallery.
+The following guidelines exist:

-• Work sites require development of truck routes with suppliers and contractors that adhere to NCDOT and City of Wilmington Truck Routes and Restrictions.
-Trucks shall utilize the shortest lawful route to NCDOT streets.
-See City code 5-26.
-See GIS Gallery for map of designated Truck Routes in Wilmington.
+Truck routes shall be developed for contractors and suppliers which adhere to NCDOT and City of Wilmington Truck Routes and Restrictions.
+Trucks shall utilize the shortest lawful route from/to NCDOT streets.